 |Sapporo Yellow (Year-round)

 Aichi White (Feb-Apr)

 In Japan, other types of onions commonly found include Pecoros, Pearl Onions, Ruby Onions, and Leaf Onions:

 - Pecoros (ペコロス) – Also known as small onions, Pecoros are cultivated in densely populated yellow onion fields and harvested when they reach about 3 cm in size.
 They are ideally used for baking whole in the oven or soups and stews, as they retain their structure and do not fall apart easily.

 - Pearl and Ruby Onions – Pearl onions and Ruby onions, each about 2 cm in diameter, are excellent for pickling and as garnishes.
 The white Pearl onions, part of the pungent variety, are often chopped and used for adding flavor.
 Conversely, red Ruby onions are part of the sweet variety and are typically used raw in salads.

 - Leaf Onions (葉タマネギ) – Leaf Onions are white onions with thicker leaves, offering a flavor that combines both onions and scallions.
 This versatility enables them to be incorporated into various dishes, enhancing the dish with their unique taste and texture.

-Four Ways to Cut Onions for Cooking
+Four Ways to Cut

 The taste and texture of onions vary greatly depending on how they are cut.
 Mastering the various cutting methods will expand your repertoire of onion dishes.
 Let us introduce you to the various ways to cut onions and the appropriate cooking methods.